-The purpose of the LSMPO Public Involvement Plan (PIP) is to provide a process that ensures opportunities for the public to be involved in all phases of the LSMPO planning process.
+The purpose of the LSMPO Public Participation Plan (PPP) is to provide a process that ensures opportunities for the public to be involved in all phases of the LSMPO planning process.
 This is accomplished through the following means:

-- Providing adequate notice of public participation activities; - Providing timely notice and reasonable access to information about transportation issues and processes; - Using visualization techniques; - Making public information available on www.LakeSumterMPO.com; - Holding public meetings at convenient and accessible locations and times; - Demonstrating explicit consideration and response to public input received; - Seeking out and considering the needs of those traditionally underserved by the existing transportation systems, such as low-income and minority individuals; - Providing an additional opportunity for public comment, if the final plan differs significantly from the version previously made available for public comment; - Coordinating with the statewide transportation planning public involvement and consultation processes; and - Periodically reviewing the effectiveness of the procedures and strategies contained in the participation plan to ensure a full and open participation process.
+- Providing adequate notice of public participation activities; - Providing timely notice and reasonable access to information about transportation issues and processes; - Using visualization techniques; - Making public information available on www.LakeSumterMPO.com; - Holding public meetings at convenient and accessible locations and times, which in the event of a statewide emergency, includes the ability for LSMPO to hold virtual meetings; - Demonstrating explicit consideration and response to public input received; - Seeking out and considering the needs of those traditionally underserved by the existing transportation systems, such as low-income and minority individuals; - Providing an additional opportunity for public comment, if the final plan differs significantly from the version previously made available for public comment;

+- Coordinating with the statewide transportation planning public involvement and consultation processes; and - Periodically reviewing the effectiveness of the procedures and strategies contained in the participation plan to ensure a full and open participation process.